 Materials and textures: No problem using artificial materials, plastic, rubber, or painted wood.
 Colored glass, colored paper.

-Personality group 2: an elegant, soft, a bit formal attitude.
+Personality group 2: an elegant, soft, a bit formal attitude

-Your customer loves everything understated, maybe even minimalistic, yet feminine.
 High quality, attention to detail.
 Usually, your target group is women only.

 The price level is average and above.
 You use as natural products as possible, but they have very high quality and are well-processed.